SLAM-Lab/SANA-FE/tutorial/TUTORIAL.md

     python3 sim.py -s -v -o tutorial tutorial/arch.yaml tutorial/snn.net 10
     cat tutorial/spikes.csv
-    cat tutorial/potential.csv
+    cat tutorial/potentials.csv

 Every line in the spike trace (`tutorial/spikes.csv`) has the format:

     <neuron>,<timestep spiked>

-The potential trace (`tutorial/potential.csv`) has a column per probe and one line per time-step i.e.:
+The potential trace (`tutorial/potentials.csv`) has a column per probe and one line per time-step i.e.:

     <neuron 0, timestep 0>,<neuron 1, timestep 0>
     <neuron 0, timestep 1>,<neuron 1, timestep 1>
     ...

-Try visualizing `potential.csv` by plotting the dynamics of neurons 0.0 and 0.1 for 10 simulated timesteps, using your preferred plotting application.
+Try visualizing `potentials.csv` by plotting the dynamics of neurons 0.0 and 0.1 for 10 simulated timesteps, using your preferred plotting application.

 Next, run the same simulation but with message and performance traces